Allegheny-Computer-Science-600-F2017/cs600-F2017-project1-starter/README.md

 document and your written reflection are passing all of the automated checks.
 However, if the last line of the output indicates that there are mistakes, then you will need to understand what they are and then try to fix them.

-## Tagging

-Since this repository primarily contains LaTeX source code, the Travis CI configuration for it will compile the source code and automatically release a PDF of the source code whenever the last commit is associated with a [Git Tag](https://git-scm.com/book/en/v2/Git-Basics-Tagging).
-As such, this will cause a PDF file to become available in the listing of the "Releases" listing for this repository.
-All release numbers for your writing in this repository should adhere to the [Semantic Versioning](http://semver.org/) standard.
-Please note that the faculty members who read the PDF that is generated from the LaTeX source code will only do so by downloading the "tagged" release of the file `senior_thesis_description.pdf` that has a version number greater than 1.0.0.
-That is, if your file is at version 1.0.0, then the file `senior_thesis_description-1.0.0.pdf` should be available for download in the "Releases" tab in your GitHub repository for this project.

 ## Updates